Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part5.md

 }
 ```

 Unlike the previous approach, we no longer have CM(-1).
 Instead, we use СM(0) as our first context, which, like the CM(-1), should initialize all symbols of our alphabet since encoding and decoding now start from it.
 As before, we allocate memory for the `ContextStack` in advance, but this time it’s an array of `context_data*` rather than a `find_context_result`.
-At the bottom, we initialize `MinContext` and `MaxContext`, on which the work of the new context construction method is based, with a initial pointer on the newly created context.
+At the bottom, we initialize `MinContext` and `MaxContext`, on which the work of the new context construction method is based, with an initial pointer on the newly created context.
 After all this manipulation, our context tree will look like this.

 ![](/assets/img/post/etr-enc-5/table1.png)